-(1) The Discharger shall provide to the Regional Water Board an oral report within 24 hours of discovery, the failure in, or damage to, the structure of an aquatic animal containment system resulting in an unanticipated material discharge of pollutants to waters of the United States or State.
-The Discharger must describe the cause of the failure or damage in the containment system and identifying materials that have been released to the environment because of this failure.
+1. The Discharger shall provide to the Regional Water Board an oral report within 24 hours of discovery, the failure in, or damage to, the structure of an aquatic animal containment system resulting in an unanticipated material discharge of pollutants to waters of the United States or State.
+The Discharger must describe the cause of the failure or damage in the containment system and identifying materials that have been released to the environment as a result of this failure.